 About ieinfo.net (international-environmental-info.net)

-In terms of navigational guideposts, when you see:
+In terms of navigational guideposts, when you see the international icon for information:

-...this means that the proximate link is to an external website that conisists of another set of links (I'm more than happy to let others do the sorting).
+...this means that the associated link is to an external website that conisists of another set of links (I'm more than happy to let others do the sorting).
 And when you see:

 ...you are seeing my personal highlights, explanatory notes, pontifications, and occasional obfuscations.
 While I am trying to create an "objective" (all disclaimers apply) compilation on this site, I can't refrain from injecting my highly subjective (no disclaimers or quotation marks necessary) commentary here and there.
 There's very little of this now, but I plan to do more (apologies in advance).